 Here's a condensed list of steps that covers how to properly add data logger sensors to your workstations.
 Below this list, we go into more detail and include pictures!

-Mount the data logger sensors on the workstations’ motors that are driving cutting tools, and fix them properly in place (must withstand all vibrations for 2 weeks).
+Mount the data logger sensors on the cutting tool's motors and secure them properly (must withstand all vibrations for 2 weeks).

-If the motor sensing is working properly, you can deploy the sensor by pushing the left START button and HOLD until the sensor starts logging.
-The sensor is set to display the percentage of logging time (it will show 100% if the motor keeps running, and it will drop as the motor stops).
+If the motor sensing is working correctly, deploy the sensor by pushing the 'Start' button and hold until the sensor begins logging (it will show 100% if the motor keeps running, and it will drop as the motor stops).

-Leave sensors installed for a minimum of two full weeks (to capture one full week, and one full weekend).
+Leave the sensors installed for a minimum of two weeks.

-After two weeks of deployment, use the STOP button and HOLD to stop data logging.
-You may now collect all the sensors.
+After two weeks, use the 'Stop' button and hold to stop data logging.
+Collect all the sensors.